fedimint/fedimint/README.md

   <img alt="Lines of code" src="https://img.shields.io/tokei/lines/github/fedimint/fedimint">
 </p>

-[Fedimint](https://github.com/fedimint/fedimint) is a module based system for building federated applications.
+[Fedimint](https://fedimint.org) is a module based system for building federated applications.
 It is designed to be a trust-minimized, censorship-resistant, and private alternative to centralized applications.

+> **Fedimint is alpha software released under an [MIT License](https://github.com/fedimint/fedimint/blob/master/LICENSE) and recently cut its 0.1 release.
+We recommend you run Fedimint on testnets like mutinynet, or on mainnet with small amounts of money.**

-Fedimint ships with 3 default modules: Bitcoin, Lightning, and Chaumian Ecash, for out-of-the-box best practices for private and trust-minimized payments.
+Fedimint ships with 3 default modules: [Bitcoin](https://github.com/bitcoin/bitcoin), [Lightning](https://github.com/lightning/bolts), and [Chaumian Ecash](https://en.wikipedia.org/wiki/Ecash), for out-of-the-box best practices for private and trust-minimized payments.
 [You can write custom modules](https://github.com/fedimint/fedimint-custom-modules-example) that define further consensus items and transaction types leveraging the payments modules to build your own federated applications.

 The Fedimint Developer Discord is the best place to get help and ask questions.
 [Join the Discord](https://discord.gg/cEVEmqCgWG) and say hi!
 We are extremely active and work to onboard developers or all skill levels to Fedimint and associated open-source Bitcoin projects.
 Fedimint touches many different areas of Bitcoin development, so there is something for everyone.
 See below for more information on how to get involved.

-Fedimint is alpha software and recently cut its 0.1 release.
-We recommend you run Fedimint on testnets like mutinynet, or on mainnet with small amounts of money.

 ## Running your own Fedimint

 It's easy to set up and run your own federations.
-Fedimint is designed to be Byzantine fault tolerant so is resilient to `m` malicious nodes in a federation of `3m + 1` nodes.
-If you run a federation of 4 guardians you are malicious to 1 guardian, if you run a federation of 7 guardians you are malicious to 2 guardians, etc. However Fedimint can also be run with smaller configurations (1/1, 2/2, 2/3) for testing and development.
+Fedimint is designed to be [Byzantine Fault Tolerant](https://bitcoinmagazine.com/glossary/what-is-the-byzantine-generals-problem) so is resilient to `m` malicious nodes in a federation of `3m + 1` nodes.
+If you run a federation of 4 guardians you are resilient to 1 malicious guardian, if you run a federation of 7 guardians you are resilient to 2 guardians, etc.

+[Fedimint's 0.1 release](https://github.com/fedimint/fedimint/releases/tag/v0.1.3) can also be run with smaller configurations (1/1, 2/2, 2/3) for testing and development.

-To do lightning payments, Fedimint requires a Lightning Gateway: a user of the federation that accepts ecash in exchange for sending/receiving lightning payments.
+To do lightning payments, Fedimint requires a [Lightning Gateway](https://github.com/fedimint/fedimint/blob/master/docs/gateway.md): a user of the federation that accepts ecash in exchange for sending/receiving lightning payments.
 The Lightning Gateway is not a guardian and acts as an untrusted economic actor serving the federation.

 ### Running Fedimint on Mutinynet